 TacSat 2 [MicroSat Systems]

 The TacSat-2 is a small technology mission of the Air Force Research Laboratory.
-It will build upon the experience gained with TacSat 1.
-TacSat 2 has now been renamed JWS D 1 (Joint Warfighting Space Demonstrator)
+It built upon the experience gained with TacSat 1.
+TacSat 2 has now been renamed JWS D 1 (Joint Warfighting Space Demonstrator).

-The spacecraft Road Runner bus is being developed by MSI (MicroSat System's Inc.) of Littleton, CO, using the spare bus and parts of the TechSat-21 program (which was cancelled in early 2003) with minor modifications.
+The spacecraft#s Roadrunner bus is being developed by MSI (MicroSat System's Inc.) of Littleton, CO, using the spare bus and parts of the TechSat-21 program (which was cancelled in early 2003) with minor modifications, as well as parts of the cancelled MSTI 4 satellite.
 The bus structure consists of composite facesheets over an aluminum honeycomb core, comprising only 13% of the spacecraft mass.
 The basic structure is an irregular octagon with a "payload" and a "separation" deck.
 The platform is 3-axis stabilized capable of providing a pointing accuracy of < 0.15º.
 The ADCS (Attitude Determination and Control Subsystem) employs 3 reaction wheels (Dynacon MW-1000) and 3 torque rods as actuators.
 A star camera provides high-precision attitude measurements.
 An IMU (Inertial Measurement Unit), analog sun sensors, and a magnetometer complete the ADCS sensor suite.
 Electric power of up to 550 W is provided by the solar array.
 The Li-Ion battery has a capacity of 30 Ah.
 The bus power system is based on a direct energy transfer topology (tied directly to the battery via a set of FETs) delivering unregulated 28 V switched power to the loads.
 The C&DH (Command and Data Handling) subsystem employs a Power PC.
 Bus communication is provided by a Mini-SGLS (Miniature Space-to-Ground Link Subsystem), using 2 pairs of patch antennas for full spherical coverage and an encryption device.
 The spacecraft has a mass of 415 kg.

 Following experiments are on board: